aflahahamed/impelsys_api/README.md

 To run the API type the following command:
 `make run`
-This will create a binary and run the API on `localhost 4000` port.
+This will create a binary and run the API on `localhost:4000` port.

 ## Create course
-To create a course give the following payload with `POST` request:
+To create a course give the following payload with `POST` request to the `localhost:4000/course` path:
 ```
 {
     "couresename":"Golang",